opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 You can remove columns by clicking the **x** icon.

-You order the attributes in the list with drag and drop.
+You order the attributes via drag and drop.

 ![columns](1566395294543.png)